Skip to main content

 Does money spent on trades/FAAB/drafts come out of different budgets?

 No. There is only one cap space, and every move affects the same cap space.
-Draft Cap equals your Available Cap Space minus Holdback.
+Holdback is locked until all drafts are complete, then it unlocks and your full cap space is available for FAAB, trades, and other in-season moves.
 These are not separate pools.
-After the draft completes, the holdback unlocks and all remaining space is available for FAAB, trades, and other moves.

 Should I increase the salary cap every year?